 - Is involved in a final confrontation with the Antagonist and stops (or fails to stop) them carrying out their plan.

-That analysis though ignores the fact that Pattern Recognition whilst having the structure of a thriller is really a literary novel and so a more dramatic finale would not have struck the right tone.
+That analysis though ignores the fact that Pattern Recognition whilst having the structure of a thriller is really a literary novel and so a more dramatic finale might not have struck the right tone.

 The novel also has the concerns of a spy novel – secrecy, trust, surveillance and paranoia.
 It does lack the pace and cliffhangers of most spy thrillers, but again that’s because it’s a literary novel.

 Pattern Recognition is also the most accessible of William Gibson’s novels, having a less obtuse plot and more stripped-back language than most of his novels.